 Calcium channel blockers (CCBs), angiotensin-converting enzyme (ACE) inhibitors, angiotensin receptor blockers (ARBs), and direct renin inhibitors are some of the most potent and well tolerated antihypertensive agents and are widely used.
 Many of these agents have been implicated in causing clinically apparent liver injury, but only in isolated case reports.

 Finally, various arterial and venous vasodilators are useful for managing hypertension in special situations.
-Hydralazine is a well known cause of clinically apparent liver injury, often presenting with autoimmune features.
+Guanfacine, minoxidil and nitroprusside have not been implicated in causing liver injury.
+In contrast, hydralazine is a well known cause of clinically apparent liver injury, often presenting with autoimmune features.

 References updated: 20 July 2017